rd2/tbd/_site/index.md

 __n__ : number of similar columns
 __A__ : opaque surface area

-TBD users are required to initially select generic __psi__ and __khi__ factors that best characterize the _major_ thermal bridges in their project (see TBD [Basics](./pages/basics.html "Basic TBD workflow")).
+TBD users are required to initially select generic __psi__ and __khi__ factors that best characterize the _major_ thermal bridges in their project (see [Settings](./pages/settings.html "TBD settings")).
 TBD will apply these values against individual _edge_ occurrences Topolys identifies in the OpenStudio model.
 Geometric variables like __L__ and __A__ are also automatically extracted from the model (... __n__ requires special treatment, discussed in the [Customization](./pages/custom.html "Customizing TBD inputs") section).

-Each OpenStudio construction is comprised of multiple material layers (typically 2 or 3 at a minimum), each of which has a thermal resistance.
-Users are expected to have already factored in _minor_ thermal bridging effects by e.g. decreasing the nominal thickness of the _insulating_ layer of each construction - a standard technique in energy simulation. __Uo__ is simply the inverse of the sum of resulting layer resistances and surface air films.
-Behind the scenes, TBD automatically generates new _derated_ materials and surface-specific constructions - the latter now having their own unique __Ut__.
+Each OpenStudio construction (that TBD may alter) is comprised of multiple material layers (typically 2 or 3 at a minimum), each of which has a thermal resistance.
+Users are expected to have already factored in _minor_ thermal bridging effects by e.g. decreasing the nominal thickness of the _insulating_ layer of each construction - a common technique in building energy modelling. __Uo__ is simply the inverse of the sum of resulting layer resistances and surface air films.
+Behind the scenes, TBD automatically generates new _derated_ materials and surface-specific constructions - each surface now having its own unique __Ut__.

-In summary, users are required to have:
+As discussed in greater detail in [Settings](./pages/settings.html "TBD settings"), users are required to have:
 - a fully-enclosed OpenStudio model
 - materials and layered constructions
 - a shortlist of _psi_ and _khi_ factors